dgraposo/IRCtest/README.md

 # IRC Privacy Server
 This git repo gives you a sample code to interact with ISABELA API.
 There are two sample codes:

-- Built to Visual Studio Community and is available in the master branch.
+- Built to Visual Studio Community and available in the master branch.
-- Built to the linux and gcc compiler and is available on the linux-gcc branch.
+- Built to the linux and gcc compiler and available on the linux-gcc branch.

 ## Linux-GCC